Psychogenic pruritus: Treatment

 The treatment for this condition has not been well studied but the most common options are psychotherapy and medicines geared toward psychiatric conditions.
 Stress reduction and relaxation techniques have also been shown to be helpful for alleviating this condition.
 Having a strong physician-patient alliance can also lead to the improvement of symptoms.
 The condition is often managed with drugs including H1-antihistamines, tricyclic antidepressants, tetracyclic antidepressants, selective serotonin reuptake inhibitors, antipsychotics, or benzodiazepines.

 If the cause is found to be dermatologic in nature, dermatologists can offer solutions such as intralesional injections, wet wraps and other occlusive options.
 Menthol and cool compresses can also relieve the patient of their itch.
-It is also common for psychologic conditions such as obsessive-compulsive disorder, depression, anxiety, bipolar and psychosis to present with pruritus.
+It is also common for psychologic conditions such as obsessive–compulsive disorder, depression, anxiety, bipolar disorder, and psychosis to present with pruritus.

 Epidemiology

 The incidence is not known.
-However, it is more common in females of the age range of 30-45 years.
+However, it is more common in females of the age range of 30–45 years.